 YWCA Metro Vancouver opened its doors in 1897 to provide housing and services to women arriving in Vancouver in search of education or employment.

-Originally named the Young Women’s Christian Association, our founders were dedicated women concerned about the salvation, safety and living conditions of young women new to the city.
+Originally named the Young Women’s Christian Association, our founders were dedicated women concerned about the safety and wellbeing of young women new to the city.

 Today, we have a much broader focus, but we've kept our name because it's a part of our legacy.
 The YWCA today is inclusive and provides support regardless of religion, race, age or gender.